Close Menu

 SQL Server Enterprise Edition:

 SQL Server Enterprise Edition can be licensed in either physical or virtual environments.
-In a physical environment, each license covers two processors.
-In a virtual environment, each license covers four vCPUs.
+In a physical environment, per-core licensing applies, with a minimum of 16 core licenses per server and 4 core licenses per physical processor.
+In a virtual environment, you need one core license per virtual core, with a minimum of 4 core licenses per VM.

 SQL Server License Mobility – the ability to move your licenses from one server to another with no downtime or disruption, and without having to reinstall SQL Server on the destination server first.